SitramSoft/HomeLab/README.md

 ```
 while true; do cp loadfile loadfile1; done
 ```

+### Generate Gmail App Password
+When Two-Factor Authentication (2FA) is enabled, Gmail is preconfigured to refuse connections from applications that don’t provide the second step of authentication.
+While this is an important security measure that is designed to restrict unauthorized users from accessing your account, it hinders sending mail through some SMTP clients as you’re doing here.
+Follow these steps to configure Gmail to create a Postfix-specific password:

+1. Log in to your Google Account and navigate to the [Manage your account access and security settings](https://myaccount.google.com/security) page.

+2. Scroll down to **Signing in to Google** section and enable **2-Step Verification**.
+You may be asked for your password and a verification code before continuing.

+3. In that same section, click on [App passwords](https://security.google.com/settings/security/apppasswords) to generate a unique password that can be used with your application.

+4. Click the **Select app** dropdown and choose *Other (custom name)*.
+Enter name of the service of app for which you want to generate a password and click **Generate**.

+5. The newly generated password will appear.
+Write it down or save it somewhere secure that you’ll be able to find easily in the next steps, then click **Done**:
 ## Proxmox - Virtualization server
 ### Proxmox - OS configuration
 The following subsections from [General](#general) section should be performed in this order: